SriramKrishnan8/svarupa_morph_analysis/README.md

 The pre-requisites of Sanskrit Heritage Platform Interface are available here: [Sanskrit Heritage Platform Interface](https://github.com/SriramKrishnan8/vedic_morph_analyser_sh.git).
 The pre-requisites of Samsaadhanii Morphological Analysis are available here: [Samsaadhanii Morph Analysis Interface](https://github.com/SriramKrishnan8/scl_morph_interface.git).

-In addition to these, pandas and tqdm are used in this setup for tracking progress:
+In addition to these, pandas and tqdm are used in this setup:

 ```
 pip3 install pandas tqdm